SovnSkyrim/Aldrnari/README.md

 ## Stock Game

 Unlike regular Skyrim installation or some other Wabbajack Lists, Aldrnari comes with the **Stock Game Feature**, basically, it's a copy of a Skyrim installation located within your installation folder, cleaned and with everything in it, even an ENB!
 It allows you to not worry about conflicting files with Vortex or other Wabbajack lists.
-Thus, after Wabbajack completes, you need not to move anything to your regular Skyrim Installation.
+Thus, after Wabbajack completes, you **DO NOT** need to move anything to your regular Skyrim Installation.

 There are more steps though, so please keep following the next steps to setup the game optimally.